afadili/Temple_Run/README.md

 * To change from Character's view to General view : Press "C".
 * To be able to control the camera by turning around the character in General view : Press "V".

+## Documentation

+To see the documentation, open the file `doc/html/index.html` with with your favorite browser.

 ### A 3D arcade game created by Amina FADILI, Cécile ROUSSET and Nicolas SENECAL